jprinz-cc/APIWorkshop/README.md

 - Add createPost function to api.js in controllers
 - Add POST route to index.js in routes.
 - Add createPost function and eventListener to index.js in javascripts

+## Conclusion
+In this workshop, we have learned how to build a simple API using Node.js and Express.
+We covered setting up the project, defining routes, implementing middleware, and the startings of an MVC pattern.
+This is just the beginning of your journey into building APIs and web applications with Node.js and Express.
+There is much more to explore and learn, such as a fully realized MVC pattern, database integration, authentication, and more complex API features.

+## Additional Resources:
+Continue your NodeJS learning journey with these additional resources:

+[Official Node.js Documentation](https://nodejs.org/en/docs/): Explore the official Node.js documentation for in-depth information about Node.js and its modules.

+[Express.js Documentation](https://expressjs.com/): Refer to the official Express.js documentation for detailed explanations of Express features and best practices.

+[RESTful API Design Best Practices](https://restfulapi.net/): Study the best practices and principles of RESTful API design to create efficient and user-friendly APIs.

+[Mongoose (for MongoDB integration)](https://mongoosejs.com/): If you want to dive into using databases with Node.js, Mongoose is a popular library for MongoDB integration.

+[MySQL npm (for MySQL integration)](https://www.npmjs.com/package/mysql): NodeJS also pairs well with relational databases and the mysql package on npm is a great place to get started.

+[JWT Authentication in Node.js](https://jwt.io/): Learn about JSON Web Tokens (JWT) and how to implement token-based authentication in Node.js applications.

+[Postman](https://www.postman.com/): Use Postman for testing and interacting with APIs.

+Online tutorials and YouTube videos: There are numerous tutorials and guides available online that cover various aspects of Node.js, Express, and API development.